sporksmith/walking-onions-wip/specs/03-voting-and-authorities.md

 votes from an authority, they SHOULD issue a warning, and they should take the one that is published more recently.

-> XXXX Teor suggests that maybe we shouldn't warn about two votes
+> TODO: Teor suggests that maybe we shouldn't warn about two votes
 > from an authority for the same period, and we could instead have a
-> more resilient process here.
-Most interesting...
+> more resilient process here, where authorities can update their
+> votes at various times over the voting period, up to some point.
+>
+> I'm not sure whether this helps reliability more or less than it risks it,
+> but it worth investigating.

 Next, the authorites determine the consensus method as they do today, using the field "consensus-method".
 This can also be expressed as